Rocket Pro Assist: Automating Broker-Underwriter Workflows

 Client Finances

-With these insights in hand, we no longer relied on the overarching topics of the broker inquiries.
-Instead, we could pinpoint what exactly they were calling about when we say they were calling about things like loan status, client finances, and document uploads.
+These insights allowed us to pinpoint what exactly brokers were calling about when we say they were calling about things like loan status, client finances, and document uploads.

 These inquiries require minimal underwriting judgment but consume significant time, creating an ideal automation opportunity without compromising decision quality.